 Covers the study of the peripheral anatomy and related angiographic procedures.
-It will expand into special techniques including but not limited to:pericardiocentesis, transseptal catheterization, foreign body extraction and direct LV puncture.
+It will expand into special techniques including but not limited to: pericardiocentesis, transseptal catheterization, foreign body extraction and direct LV puncture.
 Prerequisites: CVI 133, CVI 134

-CVI 210 Emergency Cardiac Care 3 Credits
+CVI 210 Emergency Cardiac Care 2 Credits

 Designed to prepare students for taking an ACLS certification course as well as help them anticipate what is needed and what might happen in an emergency situation in the cath lab environment.
 Topics covered will be, but are not limited to: airway management and access, IV procedures, and cardioversion, as well as an introduction to pharmacology in relation to the more utilized drugs in the cath lab and a continuation of arrhythmia recognition coupled with treatments.
 The lab will consist of practicing skills and applying them in simulated emergencies in a cath lab environment.
-Prerequisites: CVI 133, CVI 134, CV 122
+Prerequisites: CVI 133, CVI 134

-CVI 212 Invasive Cardiovascular II 7 Credits
+CVI 212 Invasive Cardiovascular II 6 Credits

 A continuation of Invasive Cardiovascular I. Special emphasis on hemodynamic and EGG data.
 Protocola for left and right heart catheterizations, computations used with hemodynamic measurements for resistances, valve studies and shunts.
 Blood gasses, their uses and normal values, and different methods of measuring cardiac output will also be explored along with understanding, recording, monitoring, and measuring equipment.
 There will be an introduction to quality assurance programs in the cath lab.
 The students shall perform, within the lab in simulated situations, the various positions for which the CV tech is responsible.
 There will be pharmacology in relation to the more utilized drugs in the cath lab.
 There will be time spent on professional development; resume, ethics, communication skills, and interviewing skills.
 There will be an introduction into interventional procedures.
-Prerequisite: CVI 134 sis of this course is placed in the clinical skills necessary to perform circulating, recording and scrubbing positions as well as intensive training in many of the various procedures.
-These include, but are not limited to: coronary angiography, coronary angioplasty, pacemakers, Swan Ganz, intra-aortic balloon pumping, and thrombolytic therapy.
-Written reports, review of current professional literature, and attendance at conferences are required.
-Prerequisites: CVI 212, CVI 200, CV 131, CV 202, Permission of Program Chair
+Prerequisites: CVI 210, CVI 133